 In the early days of my practice, I had a few dental assistants walk out on me.
 I didn’t have the same mindset then as I do now about their value.

-Now I understand that, when I teach them, they feel like I’m investing in them.
-This makes them valued and like a bigger part of the practice.
+Now I understand that when I teach my assistants, they feel like I’m investing in them.
+This makes them feel valued and like a bigger part of the practice.
 When I invest in them, they want to invest in me, and that’s where genuine reciprocation happens.

 I know they’re doing a great job because I can hear them and see them.
 When I’m training them on a new skill, I show them, and then I let them do it while I watch 10, 15, or more times.
-Once they’ve aced it consistently, I let them know they’re ready to do it on their own.
+Once they’re acing it consistently, I let them know they’re ready to do it on their own.

 It makes me so happy when the patient is dismissed and says, “Wow, the two of you really work well together.”
 It’s almost like a dance!
 We’ve studied each other and worked together for so long, we can talk about the weather and pass the instruments.
 We don’t have to say “endo explorer… plugger…” because we just know, What a time-saver, and what a great way to work with a team!